Mean-field games of optimal stopping: a relaxed solution approach: Relaxed formulation of the single-agent optimal stopping problem

 On the other hand, by It\^o's formula, for a positive and regular test function $u$, one has

 In Lemmas \ref{apriori.lm} and \ref{compact.lm}, we study the properties of the set $\mathcal A(m^*_0)$.
-First note that this set is clearly nonempty since it contains the family $m_t(dx)\equiv 0$.
+First note that this set is clearly nonempty since it contains the flow $m_t(dx)\equiv 0$.
 To proceed, we need a regularity assumption on the coefficients $\mu$ and $\sigma$.
-We distinguish two cases depending on the type of boundary of $\mathcal O$. \begin{assumption} The coefficients $\mu$ and $\sigma$ are such that for every $C^\infty$ bounded function $g:[0,T]\times {\mathcal O}\to \mathbb R$, the equation
+We distinguish two cases depending on the type of boundary of $\mathcal O$.